About

 Outside of Work

-I’m a lifelong learner, especially in self-growth and psychology.
-I’ve studied Virginia Satir’s approach to therapeutic communication, which influences how I communicate and collaborate.
-I also enjoy storytelling through short videos on Vimeo.
+I'm a lifelong learner in psychology and self-growth.
+I've studied Virginia Satir's approach to therapeutic communication, which shapes how I run user interviews, give design feedback, and navigate cross-functional disagreements.

 A smiling woman in a polka-dotted shirt and straw hat takes a selfie inside a tunnel with oval-shaped windows glowing orange around the edges.
 The tunnel is made of concrete and has a futuristic, artistic vibe with light streaming in from the far end.